AnthonyArena95/AnthonyArena95/README.md

 # Hello, I'm Anthony
 <a href="https://www.linkedin.com/in/anthony-arena-39420915b/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent Cybersecurity graduate with a longstanding interest in technology and a strong determination to learn and solve any problem I encounter.
+I’m currently a SOC Analyst with a longstanding passion for technology and a strong drive to learn and tackle any challenge I encounter.

 ## Objective

-My journey has been multifaceted, however, it has always included my computer.
-I am very eager to transition into this field, specifically aiming for a security related position.
+Driven by a lifelong passion for technology, I bring a multifaceted background with a consistent focus on computers and IT.
+I am eager to continue growing and contributing meaningfully to the dynamic field of Cybersecurity.

 ## Skills